What is state pension deferral?

 - You are using deferral as a method of receiving a better value from your state pension if you are resident in a country where the UK does not give annual increases, for example, Australia.

-If you reached state pension age before 6 April 2016, a deferral in claiming it would give you two possible options when you decide eventually to claim it:
+If you reached state pension age before 6 April 2016, deferring your state pension would give you two possible options when you decide eventually to claim it.

 Extra state pension